 Benefits of Chatbots

 Customer service reps enjoy chatbots because they free up time spent answering basic questions on the phone with customers.
 These simple requests take up 70-80% of the typical rep's day, and if chatbots take over those quick fixes, customers would be happier avoiding a phone call and customer service reps would have more time for proactive customer support.

 Another benefit of adopting a chatbot is that customers would receive faster responses.
-In fact, studies show that 61% of consumers believe that chatbots provide faster resolutions than human reps.
-When it comes to simple problems, it's tough for humans to beat a computer's lightning-fast processers that can sort through thousands of keywords each second.
+When it comes to simple problems, it's tough for humans to beat a computer's lightning-fast processors that can sort through thousands of keywords each second.
 That's why bots are an excellent extension of your knowledge base, FAQs, and community forums, where they can distribute resources based on the customer's comments.

 Additionally, when chatbots are working effectively, businesses save money.
 As of now, chatbots don't get paid, so management can use bots to expand the reach of their team without hiring more reps.
 This makes chatbots an attractive, cost-effective solution for understaffed service teams.